ajgappmark/2014-spring-si-cpsc120/week-5/readme.md

   expressions (like `4 * 5`), pressing "enter" after each one; type ctrl+d, or
   `quit` when you're done :)

+When you're done, be sure to name the file correctly, put your name and stuff at the top, and set the file aside for turning in.

+### Challenge

-Keeping one file for each version of the program:
+Keeping one file for each new version of the program, do the following:

-0. Look up switch statements, and rewrite the program using those.
+0. Look up switch statements, and rewrite the "calculator" program using those.
 0. Try adding `^` as an operator, for exponentiation.
 0. Now switch to using `**` for exponentiation (like Python does).
     - Can you still use use a `char` variable to store your operator, and a switch statement to decide on the appropriate action?
 0. If you haven't already, make exponentiation work with fractional exponents :)
     - What trade-offs does your approach make?

+You may turn these files in as well, if you like, but you don't need to.
+If you do, please use non-confusing names :) (like `calculator--challenge-1.cpp` or so).